google/exposure-notifications-server/docs/playbooks/alerts/StackdriverExportFailed.md

 # StackdriverExportFailed

 OpenCensus failed to export metrics to Stackdriver.

-This means all other alerts we have configured won't work as the alert depend on the export metrics.
+This means that alerts that depends on the exports metrics may not work.

 NOTE: metric export may spontanously fail.
 If the failure rate is low it's likely the threshold is too sensitive.